 - Leorey Saligan, PhD, RN, CRNP, Deputy Clinical Director, NINR, Bethesda, MD

-- Peter Schmidt, MD, Section on Behavioral Endocrinology, NIMH, Bethesda, MD
+- Peter Schmidt, MD, Behavioral Endocrinology Branch, NIMH, Bethesda, MD

-- Monica Skarulis, MD, Clinical Endocrine Section, NIDDK, Bethesda, MD
+- Monica Skarulis, MD, CDR, USPHS, Clinical Endocrinology Branch, NIDDK, Bethesda, MD

 - Stephen Suomi, PhD, Section on Comparative Behavioral Genetics, NICHD, Bethesda, MD

-- Susan Swedo, MD, Pediatrics & Developmental Neuroscience Branch, NIMH, Bethesda, MD
+- Susan Swedo, MD, Pediatrics and Developmental Neuroscience Branch, NIMH, Bethesda, MD

 - Jack Yanovski, MD, PhD, Program in Developmental Endocrinology and Genetics, NICHD, Bethesda, MD